fedelibre/LilyDevDebian/README.md

 When you launch the ISO, choose the graphical install, then your language and follow the install instructions.

+As guile-1.8 package has been removed from Debian repositories since Stretch (debian 9), by default only guile-2 is installed in LilyDev 5.
+Currently you need to checkout a specific branch to be able to build
+lilypond:

+    cd $LILYPOND_GIT
+    git checkout dev/guile-v2-work
+    ./autogen.sh --noconfigure
+    mkdir build && cd build
+    ../configure --enable-guile2
+    make

 ## Notes for maintainers